alvaroha1/replica/README.md

 ## Frontend Setup

-To install the dependencies run in the client folder:
+To install the dependencies run in the folder:

 `npm install` or `yarn install`